oxygenium-network/oxygenium/.autodoc/docs/markdown/json/src/main/scala/org/alephium/json/Json.md

 The `dropNullValues` method is a utility method that removes null values from a JSON object.
 The method recursively traverses the JSON object and removes any null values it encounters.
 If the entire object is null, the method returns `ujson.Null`.

-Overall, the `Json` object provides a set of utility methods for working with JSON data in the Alephium project.
+Overall, the `Json` object provides a set of utility methods for working with JSON data in the Oxygenium project.
 These methods can be used to serialize and deserialize JSON data, as well as manipulate JSON objects.
 ## Questions:
  1. What is the purpose of this code file?
 - This code file is a Scala object that provides utilities for working with JSON data.